OfficeDev/office-js-docs-pr.pt-br/docs/quickstarts/word-quickstart.md

 3. Nomeie seu projeto e selecione **Criar**.

-4. O Visual Studio cria uma solução, e os dois projetos dele são exibidos no **Gerenciador de Soluções**.
-O arquivo **Home.html** é aberto no Visual Studio.
+4. Visual Studio creates a solution and its two projects appear in **Solution Explorer**.
+The **Home.html** file opens in Visual Studio.

 ### <a name="explore-the-visual-studio-solution"></a>Explorar a solução do Visual Studio